-To date, enacted appropriations limit USACE credit assistance to nonfederal dam safety projects.
-The scope of eligible project purposes authorized in WIFIA 2014 is broader.
-A policy question for broader WIFIA 2014 implementation has been whether nonfederal costs of authorized USACE construction projects would be eligible for CWIFP.
+Another policy question related to broader CWIFP implementation has been whether nonfederal costs of authorized USACE construction projects would be eligible.
 Many congressionally authorized USACE projects have purposes that are CWIFP eligible pursuant to WIFIA 2014.
 Congress has required that nonfederal sponsors share in the cost of many USACE projects and assume responsibility for the projects and their costs after construction.
 A June 30, 2020, EPA, Office of Management and Budget, and Department of the Treasury Federal Register notice-"Water Infrastructure Finance and Innovation Act Program (WIFIA) Criteria Pursuant to the Further Consolidated Appropriations Act, 2020" (85 Federal Register 39189)-identified congressionally authorized USACE (and Bureau of Reclamation) projects as federal assets and as ineligible for WIFIA assistance.
 A few months later, in P.L.
 116-260, Congress directed USACE to use the criteria in the 2020 Federal Register notice for USACE credit assistance supported by the WIFIP account funds.
 In addition, the House Appropriations Committee, in explanatory text accompanying P.L.
 116-260, encouraged the Secretary of the Army to issue "guidance to clarify, as Congress intended ... that the financial assistance program authorized in WIFIA applies to all non-Federal projects and any authorized project that is non-federally owned, operated and maintained."
 As shown in Table 1, Congress has referenced the 2020 Federal Register notice for using funds provided to USACE's WIFIP account.

-The borrower eligibility discussion in USACE's 2023 final rule references the applicability of the 2020 Federal Register notice to the CWIFP account funds provided by Congress, thereby maintaining that congressionally authorized USACE projects are federal assets.
-Thus, the 2023 final rule indicates that nonfederal costs associated with congressionally authorized USACE projects are ineligible for this credit assistance.
-An issue for Congress is whether to expand CWIFP eligibility to congressionally authorized USACE projects.
+The borrower eligibility discussion in USACE's 2023 final rule references the applicability of the 2020 Federal Register notice, thereby maintaining that congressionally authorized USACE projects are federal assets.
+Thus, the 2023 final rule indicates that nonfederal costs associated with congressionally authorized USACE projects are ineligible for CWIFP assistance.